Scribe: Ancient Egypt

 One of the most important professionals in ancient Egypt was a person educated in the arts of writing (both hieroglyphics and hieratic scripts, as well as the demotic script from the second half of the first millennium BCE, which was mainly used as shorthand and for commerce) and arithmetic.
 Sons of scribes were brought up in the same scribal tradition, sent to school, and inherited their fathers' positions upon entering the civil service.

 Much of what is known about ancient Egypt is due to the activities of its scribes and the officials.
+But because of their ability to study in the vast Egyptian libraries, they were entrusted with jobs bigger than just copyists.
 Monumental buildings were erected under their supervision, administrative and economic activities were documented by them, and stories from Egypt's lower classes and foreign lands survive due to scribes putting them in writing.

 Scribes were considered part of the royal court, were not conscripted into the army, did not have to pay taxes, and were exempt from the heavy manual labor required of the lower classes (corvée labor).
 The scribal profession worked with painters and artisans who decorated reliefs and other building works with scenes, personages, or hieroglyphic text.
+However, the physical aspect of their work sometimes took a toll on their joints, with ancient bones showing some signs of arthritis that might be attributable to their profession.

 The hieroglyph used to signify the scribe, to write and writings, etc., is Gardiner sign Y3, Y3 from the category of 'writings, & music'.
 The hieroglyph contains the scribe's ink-mixing palette, a vertical case to hold writing-reeds, and a leather pouch to hold the black and red ink blocks.

 The demotic scribes used rush pens which had stems thinner than that of a reed (2 mm).
 The end of the rush was cut obliquely and then chewed so that the fibers became separated.
 The result was a short, stiff brush which was handled in the same manner as that of a calligrapher.

 Thoth was the god credited with the invention of writing by the ancient Egyptians.
 He was the scribe of the gods who held knowledge of scientific and moral laws.

-Egyptian and Mesopotamian functions

-In addition to accountancy and governmental politicking, the scribal professions branched out into literature.
-The first stories were probably creation stories and religious texts.
-Other genres evolved, such as wisdom literature, which were collections of the philosophical sayings from wise men.
-These contain the earliest recordings of societal thought and exploration of ideas in some length and detail.

-In Mesopotamia during the middle to late 3rd millennium BCE, the Sumerians originated some of this literature in the form of a series of debates.
-Among the list of Sumerian disputations is the Debate between bird and fish.
-Other Sumerian examples include the Debate between Summer and Winter where Winter wins, and disputes between the cattle and grain, the tree and the reed, silver and copper, the pickaxe and the plough, and the millstone and the gul-gul stone.

-An Ancient Egyptian version is The Dispute between a man and his Ba, which comes from the Middle Kingdom period.